 - Support groups.
 Support groups allow you to meet other people with ADHD so that you can share experiences, information and coping strategies.
 These groups are available in person in many communities and also online.

 - Social support.
 Involve your spouse, close relatives and friends in your ADHD treatment.
 You may feel reluctant to let people know you have ADHD, but letting others know what's going on can help them understand you better and improve your relationships.

-You're likely to start by first talking to your family doctor.
-Depending on the results of the initial evaluation, your doctor may refer you to a specialist, such as a psychologist, psychiatrist or other mental health professional.
+You're likely to start by first talking to your primary care provider.
+Depending on the results of the initial evaluation, he or she may refer you to a specialist, such as a psychologist, psychiatrist or other mental health professional.